RayWarthog/quick-clipper/README.md

 # quick-clipper
-Powershell script to download and merge youtube/bilibili clips.
+Powershell script to download and merge youtube/bilibili clips or local files.
 The script utilizes youtube-dl to extract the links, and use ffmpeg to download and merge it.

 By default, clips will be downloaded to a tmp folder, before they are merged.